carpentry-org/utf8.carp/README.md

 # utf8.carp

 A simple UTF-8 package for Carp.
-This nascent string replacement type allows you to index into it (with UTF-8 indices), and get the length of a UTF-8-encoded string.
+This nascent string replacement type allows you to use many of the functions you know from Carp strings while respecting unicode runes instead of just having bytes.

 The full documentation lives [here](https://veitheller.de/utf8/).